Mason Jar Tissue Holder

 Mason Jar Tissue Holder Tops

-After folding the circle in fourths, I cut it in two directions to make sure the tissues “pop out” easily.
-Not shown, I added hot glue around the edge of the canvas, placed it on the lid, then set it into the ring.
-Using the lid to press it into the ring, helped save my fingers.
+After folding the circle in fourths, I cut it in two directions to ensure the tissues “pop out” easily.
+Not shown, I added hot glue around the edge of the canvas, placed it on the lid, and set it into the ring.
+Using the lid to press it into the ring helped save my fingers.

 Which Tissues Should I Use for Mason Jars?

 That’s a great question!
 I ended up trying FOUR different kinds of tissues for the mason jars.
-Not shown is an off brand that I could NOT get to dispense at all.
-In the end, the Perfect Fit Kleenex is definitely the easiest type of tissue to use.
-You probably know I’m pretty frugal, and those are the most expensive option, so I found a work around.
+Not shown is an off-brand that I could NOT get to dispense at all.
+Ultimately, the Perfect Fit Kleenex is the easiest type of tissue to use.
+You probably know I’m pretty frugal, and those are the most expensive options, so I found a workaround.
 Some people use the square box tissues and fold them.
 Others use the regular rectangular box of tissues and fold them as well.

 gail